Carbon-for-Developers/carbon-sdks/go/docs/S3FileSyncInput.md

 `func (o *S3FileSyncInput) UnsetParsePdfTablesWithOcr()`

 UnsetParsePdfTablesWithOcr ensures that no value is present for ParsePdfTablesWithOcr, not even an explicit nil
+### GetFileSyncConfig

+`func (o *S3FileSyncInput) GetFileSyncConfig() FileSyncConfigNullable`

+GetFileSyncConfig returns the FileSyncConfig field if non-nil, zero value otherwise.

+### GetFileSyncConfigOk

+`func (o *S3FileSyncInput) GetFileSyncConfigOk() (*FileSyncConfigNullable, bool)`

+GetFileSyncConfigOk returns a tuple with the FileSyncConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFileSyncConfig

+`func (o *S3FileSyncInput) SetFileSyncConfig(v FileSyncConfigNullable)`

+SetFileSyncConfig sets FileSyncConfig field to given value.

+### HasFileSyncConfig

+`func (o *S3FileSyncInput) HasFileSyncConfig() bool`

+HasFileSyncConfig returns a boolean if a field has been set.

+### SetFileSyncConfigNil

+`func (o *S3FileSyncInput) SetFileSyncConfigNil(b bool)`

+ SetFileSyncConfigNil sets the value for FileSyncConfig to be an explicit nil

+### UnsetFileSyncConfig
+`func (o *S3FileSyncInput) UnsetFileSyncConfig()`

+UnsetFileSyncConfig ensures that no value is present for FileSyncConfig, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)